JavaScript plus a dash of JQuery

 <script src="hello.js"></script>

-Now open the page you just created in your web browser of choice.
-You should see a handy little box pop up welcoming you to JavaScript.
+Now, referesh the page in your browser.
+You should see a handy little box pop up welcoming you to JavaScript!.

 Everything between the quotes is part of the string and will be treated by JavaScript as a piece of text, and not part of your program.